The bracket of the exceptional Lie algebra E8: Introduction

 Here the Lie bracket is built from natural maps relating $\so(8)$ and its three 8-dimensional irreducible representations.
 In particular, $\so(8) \oplus \so(8)$ is a Lie subalgebra, and the first copy of $\so(8)$ acts on the first factor in $V_8 \otimes V_8$, $S_8^+ \otimes S_8^+$, and $S_8^- \otimes S_8^-$, while the second copy acts on the second factor in each of these.
 This has a pleasant resemblance to the triality description of $\g{f}_4$ [...]:

 } In the article~\cite{K18}, the author obtained an explicit bracket formula~(\ref{eq:f4bracket}) for~$\g{f}_4$ in order to study a geometric problem on the Cayley hyperbolic plane.
 This formula is based on the above-mentioned triality description of~$\g{f}_4$.
-It appears that formulae of this type are particularly suitable for studying geometric problems involving Lie group actions, see also~\cite{bdmn}, where the formula~(\ref{eq:f4bracket}) is successfully applied to a geometric problem.
+It appears that formulae of this type are particularly suitable for studying geometric problems involving Lie group actions and submanifold geometry, see also~\cite{bdmn}, where the formula~(\ref{eq:f4bracket}) is applied to a geometric problem.

 It turns out that there is a natural generalization~(\ref{eq:e8bracket}) of this formula for the bracket of~$\g{e}_8$.
 We obtain it by replacing~$\so(8)$ with~$\so(8) \oplus \so(8)$ and replacing the octonions~$\Ca$ with the real algebra~$\Ca \otimes \Ca$, the \emph{oct-octonions}.
-The purpose of this paper is to prove that the formula~(\ref{eq:e8bracket}) actually defines a Lie algebra, i.e., satisfies the Jacobi identity and this Lie algebra can be endowed with an invariant scalar product, showing that the resulting simple real Lie algebra is isomorphic to the compact real form of~$\g{e}_8$.
-This can also be regarded as an independent new existence proof for~$\g{e}_8$.
+The main purpose of this paper is to prove that the formula~(\ref{eq:e8bracket}) actually defines a Lie algebra, i.e., satisfies the Jacobi identity, and this Lie algebra can be endowed with an invariant scalar product, showing that the resulting simple real Lie algebra is isomorphic to the compact real form of~$\g{e}_8$.
+This can also be regarded as a new existence proof for~$\g{e}_8$.

+As applications, we provide descriptions of the subalgebras~$\g{e}_6$ and~$\g{e}_7$ of~$\g{e}_8$ and prove an explicit formula for the 26-dimensional irreducible representation of~$\g{f}_4$ at the end of the paper.